Roquebrune, French Riviera by Augusta Payne Rathbone

 Description

-While in Paris in 1927, Augusta Rathbone was introduced to printmaking and thereafter worked primarily in color aquatint combined with line etching.
-Rathbone, who had studied briefly with Bonnard, uses a freely drawn black etched line to capture rough shapes which are then filled with color, using aquatint.
-She worked with Monsieur Porcabeuf, a professional printer in Paris, who would prove her prepared plates.
+While studying in Paris in 1927, Augusta Rathbone became further acquainted with printmaking and thereafter worked primarily in color aquatint combined with line etching.
+Rathbone, who had studied briefly with Bonnard, uses a freely drawn black etched line to capture rough shapes which are then filled with color, using aquatint and printed a la poupée.
+She worked with a professional printer Alfred Porcabeuf in Paris, who would prove her prepared plates.
 In the 1930s she traveled the French Riviera and her color palette adapted to the colorful villages throughout the region.

 Rathbone produced twenty color aquatints of the French Riviera and about 1938 she joined forces with Juliet and Virginia Thompson to create the illustrated book French Riviera Villages, which was published that year by Mitchell Kennerly.
-Twelve of Rathbone's original color aquatints were reproduced mechanically by photography and then hand colored with pochoir.
-Juliet Thompson photographed the villages and Virginia Thompson wrote a history on each village.
+Twelve of Rathbone's original color aquatints were reproduced mechanically by photography and then hand colored using pochoir.
+Juliet Thompson photographed the villages, and Virginia Thompson wrote a history on each village.
 Rathbone's aquatints are a modernist homage to these ancient villages.
+This image of Roquebrune is the second of the twelve printed in color.

 Please call us at 707-546-7352 or email artannex@aol.com to purchase this item.